 Sharon Lasker, Founder and Co-President

 Sharon Lasker is the Director of Marketing and Community Relations for Regency at Puakea.
 Sharon obtained a BA in Elementary Education from Clemson University.
 She started her career as a public school teacher, then gravitated towards preschool and childcare management.
 Additionally, she worked for the YMCA of Greater Indianapolis as a Program Director over kindergarten and school age programs.
-Sharon is the 1st Vice President of East Kauai Lions Club, Treasurer and Past President of the Kauai Committee on the Status of Women, and active in both the Kauai Chamber of Commerce and the Kauai Filipino Chamber of Commerce.
+Sharon is the President of the Kauai Committee on the Status of Women, and active in both the Kauai Chamber of Commerce and the Kauai Filipino Chamber of Commerce.
 Sharon’s greatest passion, since arriving on Kauai in 2010, has been as a Guilda, the volunteer arm for Kauai Child and Family Service.
 She’s headed up their Backpack Brigade project, which provides backpacks and required school supplies each year to Kauai’s children most in need, for several years.
 Sharon’s passions have always centered around children and families.
 She enjoys living in Kalaheo with her husband Chuck and their little Shih Tzu, Petey.

 Elyse Litvack, Founder and Co-President